-If you’re feeling inspired by Pasado’s Safe Haven mission, make a donation and sponsor an animal of your own.
+If you’re feeling inspired by Pasado’s Safe Haven mission, donate and sponsor an animal of your own.
 You’ll receive an email and a photo that tells you more about your animal’s story and personality.
 All donations help with the purchase of nutritious foods, medical care, and plenty of love for the animal.
-Pasado’s also offers cooking classes and more recently, for tweens and teens, the opportunity to attend a summer camp called Animal Compassion Camp.
-See their website for more details.

 Animals: Donkeys, horses, cows, pigs, llamas, chickens, dogs

 Go there: Please contact the Sanctuary for location details

 More animal experiences: